 For more information, see BranchCache for Windows in the Windows Server documentation.

 Configuration Manager provides support for clients in workgroups.

 - Configuration Manager supports moving a client from a workgroup to a domain or from a domain to a workgroup.
 For more information, see How to install Configuration Manager clients on workgroup computers.

 Although clients in workgroups are supported, all site systems must be members of a supported Active Directory domain.

-Configuration Manager supports the use of data deduplication with distribution points on the following operating systems:
+Configuration Manager supports the use of data deduplication with distribution points on Windows Server 2012 or later.

 The volume that hosts package source files can't be marked for data deduplication.
 This limitation is because data deduplication uses reparse points.
 Configuration Manager doesn't support using a content source location with files stored on reparse points.

 Configuration Manager distribution points and Windows Server 2012 data deduplication on the Configuration Manager team blog

 Data deduplication overview in the Windows Server documentation